alexjwick/raspberry-pi-dht11-mqtt-demo/README.md

 sudo apt install python3.9
 ```

-#### Installing Eclipse Mosquitto
+#### Eclipse Mosquitto

+Eclipse Moquitto is an open source MQTT broker.
 I used Eclipse Mosquitto 2.0.11 for this project.
 To install Eclipse Mosquitto 2.0.11, use the following command:

 ```bash
 sudo apt install mosquitto